-Born in Tyrol, Austria, Andreas Kronthaler’s first foray into the arts was at the age of 14 when he entered art school in Graz, Austria where he spent the next five years training to be a jeweller.
-During this period, Kronthaler also experimented with various mediums, experimenting in sculptures and installations as well as with sewing and textiles.
-As a way of supporting himself through school, he was making clothes which he sold to stores locally and this curiosity and self-sufficiency was probably where his talent in fashion first blossomed.
+Andreas Kronthaler is a fashion designer.
+Born in Tyrol, Austria, Andreas Kronthaler’s first foray into the arts was at the age of 14 when he entered art school in Graz, Austria, where he spent the next five years training to be a jeweller.
+During this period, Kronthaler also experimented with various media, experimenting in sculptures and installations as well as with sewing and textiles.
+He began making clothes and selling them to stores locally, as a way of supporting himself through school.

-After completing his Diploma, Kronthaler applied for a place in the Vienna School of Applied Arts to study Industrial Design.
+After completing his diploma, Kronthaler applied for a place in the Vienna School of Applied Arts to study Industrial Design.
 He continued his clothes-making business to pay his way through school and developed his tailoring skills along the way.
-Soon he realised that his interest was in fashion and reapplied to do fashion design.
+Soon he realised that his interest was in fashion and reapplied to study fashion design.

 In 1988, Kronthaler met Vivienne Westwood when she arrived to teach at the university in his first year.
 During the year, Kronthaler created a series of dresses inspired by the Renaissance.
 Circular and over-length, the dresses could be worn in infinite ways by incorporating a belt.
-Westwood recognised a talent and invited Kronthaler to London to develop this system.
-In 1989, Kronthaler came to London where he worked with Westwood on her collection and also took the opportunity to expand on the design of these dresses.
-Entitled “sun-wheel dresses”, they were finally used in Westwood’s collection in the same season.
+Westwood invited Kronthaler to London to develop this system, and in 1989, Kronthaler came to London where he worked with Westwood on her collection, and also took the opportunity to expand on the design of these dresses.
+Called 'sun-wheel dresses', they were finally used in Westwood’s collection in the same season.
 Since then, Kronthaler stayed on with Vivienne Westwood where his role progressed and grew, collaborating and working with Westwood to develop subsequent collections.